dll-ncai/Facial_Expression_Depression_Recognition/README.md

 Pan, Y., Shang, Y., Liu, T., Shao, Z., Guo, G., Ding, H., & Hu, Q. "Spatial–temporal attention network for depression recognition from facial videos."
 Expert systems with applications, 237, 121410, 2024.

 # AVEC2014 Dataset
 AVEC2014 dataset is a public dataset, which contains 300 videos of depressed patients.
-Each video had corresponding ground truth scores and varied in duration from 6 to 248 seconds, recorded at 30 frames per second (fps).
+Each video has corresponding ground truth (BDI-II) scores and varied in duration from 6 to 248 seconds, recorded at 30 frames per second (fps).